naskavinda/springboot-mysql-swagger/README.md

 # <b>Spring Boot Project with mysql db, JPA and swagger</b>

+## What's included
+This project is based on the Spring Boot

+* Maven
+* Swagger
+* Spring web
+* Spring Core - Lombok
+* Spring Data - Hibernate & MySQL

 ## Configuration

-MySQL database configuration is controlled by adding external configuration properties.This properties already added, but you have to change username and password. (springboot-mysql-swagger/src/main/resources/application.properties).
+Create a MySQL database with the name `library`.
+MySQL database configuration is controlled by adding external configuration properties.
+This properties already added, but you have to change username and password of /resources/application.properties.
+(full path :- springboot-mysql-swagger/src/main/resources/application.properties).

 `spring.jpa.hibernate.ddl-auto=update`
 `spring.datasource.url=jdbc:mysql://localhost:3307/library`